Salman-Farid/facebook-group-scraper-new-method-2025/README.md

-# Facebook Group Content Scraper
+# Facebook Group Content Scraper-for flutter app

 A robust web scraping tool built with Playwright to extract posts from Facebook groups efficiently and reliably.